Sloq/Connect/README.md

 ## Features & Implementation

 ### Home Page
-Splash Screen to be rendered on app boot
+Splash Screen to be rendered on application launch

 ### User Authentication
 Users can signup/log in.
 User Auth is implemented with Express backend.
 A User will have access to all the features of the app.